 David Walther, Pastor of Counseling

-David is a Licensed Professional Counselor with an M.A. in counseling psychology and Christian studies and a M.Div. with an emphasis in Biblical communication.
-He is a Licensed Professional Counselor in AZ, a Nationally Certified Counselor, and an Approved Clinical Supervisor.
-David has been on staff at Scottsdale Bible since 2000.
+David is a Licensed Professional Counselor with a Ph.D. in Counselor Education & Supervision an M.A. in Counseling Psychology and Christian Studies and an M.Div. with an emphasis in Biblical communication.
+He is a Licensed Professional Counselor in AZ, a Nationally Certified Counselor, an Approved Clinical Supervisor and a Board Certified Telemental Health Provider.
+David has been on staff at SBC since 2000.

 He provides marriage and individual counseling.
 David loves the adventure of following Christ with his wife, Sharon and their children, Simeon and Naomi.